Cowichan knitting: Development of the Cowichan sweater

-In time, Cowichan knitters began to embellish sweaters using the Fair Isle technique.
-The teaching of patterned sweater knitting is generally attributed to a settler from the Shetland Islands, Jerimina Colvin.
-Mrs. Colvin settled in Cowichan Station in 1885, raised sheep, and hand-spun and dyed her own wool.
-She probably began to teach knitting by the 1890s, and added patterns as she learned them from other Scottish settlers.

 Another origin theory is that the Sisters of St. Ann, a Roman Catholic institution founded in Quebec to promote the education of rural children, brought knitting to the West Coast.
 In 1858, four Sisters of St. Ann traveled from Montreal to Victoria to open a schoolhouse for the local children of all different races.
 Knitting became part of the instruction of Indigenous girls during the 1860s, both at St. Ann's Academy in Victoria and St. Ann's School for Indian Girls in Duncan.

-Unlike Fair Isle or Shetland garments, however, Cowichan sweaters are always hand knit of thick, handspun, one-ply natural-coloured yarn in two or three colours (generally cream, black and grey), producing a warm bulky outer garment that is heavier than the multi-coloured Scottish garments made from lightweight two-ply dyed yarn.
 The classic Cowichan sweater of the 20th century was knitted of white or undyed wool, in coat style, fastened at the front by buttons or a zipper, hip-length, with a shawl collar, and usually ornamented with indigenous or sporting motifs.